-Becoming a Private Investigator in Newfoundland is similar to most other jurisdictions: you need to meet basic requirements such as age, language proficiency, and other usual requirements of this nature.
-To become a PI in Newfoundland, you also need to take a government approved Private Investigator licensing course.
-This is a requirement of many province.
-Furthermore, to get licensed as a Newfoundland PI, you need to be sponsored by a local Newfoundland Private Investigator agency as well as meet the basic requirements mentioned before.
+To Become a Private Investigator in Newfoundland is similar to most other jurisdictions: you need to meet basic Private Investigator requirements such as age, language proficiency, and other usual PI requirements of this nature.
+To become a Private Investigator in Newfoundland, you also need to take a government approved Newfoundland Private Investigator's license course.
+This is a requirement of many provinces.
+Furthermore, to get a Newfoundland Private Investigator's license, you need to be sponsored by a local Newfoundland Private Investigator agency as well as meet the basic PI requirements mentioned before.
 Because in-depth and practical Private Investigator training does not exist, your sponsor is most likely going to want you to have a background in policing/ military or education in criminal justice.
 Both of these will help you as a Private Investigator but will not set you up for guaranteed success the way a practical Private Investigator educational course would.
 The Newfoundland government body that controls Private Investigators is called the Newfoundland Consumer Affairs Division.
-Once you submit the proof of your ability to meet the requirements and proof of a Newfoundland PI sponsor, the CAD will give you your PI beginner’s license.
+Once you submit the proof of your ability to meet the PI requirements and proof of a Newfoundland PI sponsor, the NCAD will give you your Newfoundland PI beginner’s license.
 This is where your struggle will begin.

 Call CAD for a list of approved PI licensing courses: (709) 729-2660